-Louisiana is known for its mild temperatures, so you can definitely count on it if your are planning to visit in the Fall.
+Louisiana is known for its mild temperatures, so you can definitely count on it if you are planning to visit in spring.

 Fontainebleau State Park Beach — Mandeville, St. Tammany Parish